yeehaa123/elab/CHAT/platform.md

 and effectively engage with technology and motivate lifelong learning.

 Within digital humanities research a broad range of tools is used for analysis of digital materials.
-Humanities scholars often have little interest in the details of how the tools work, but prefer to focus on what they can be used for.
+Scholars often have little interest in the details of how the tools work, but prefer to focus on what they can be used for.
 However, understanding the intricate details of tools is important when drawing conclusions from and basing claims on their results.

-In collaborative projects with computer scienctist, the latter have more interest in those details, but may lack the domain expertise to understand the full consequences of implementation details for humanities research At the University of Amsterdam, we are currently developing a collaborative platform for building and reflecting on humanities tools through programming.
+In collaborative projects with computer scienctist, the latter have more interest in those details, but may lack the domain expertise to understand the full consequences of implementation details for humanities research.

 In this project we investigate ways to develop this platform in which collaboration learning and research is intuitive and effective.
 The goal